shimonm/light-kav/README.md

 [std]:https://github.com/ElementsProject/lightning
 [std2]:https://github.com/ElementsProject/lightning-charge

-#### Installation

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

-## Installation

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License

-You may use, distribute and copy Kodi under the terms of GNU General Public License version 2
+You may use under the terms of GNU - General Public License version 2